AbdoFarouk3128/SP-Project/README.md

 # Fitness Training Management System

-This is a C++ project developed as a SP (Software Project) course assignment.
+This is a C++ project developed as a SP course assignment.
 The system is designed to manage fitness clients, trainers, workouts, and progress logs.

 The project supports **two modes**:
 - A **console-based application**